Coconut Macaroons are a chewy, delicious, and easy to make cookie recipe with just six simple ingredients and NO condensed milk!

 - Easy Sugar Cookies

 - 3 cups (packed) sweetened flaked coconut

 For Chocolate-Dipped Macaroons

 - 6 ounces semisweet chocolate, chopped (OR semisweet chocolate chips)

 - Preheat oven to 325°F. Prepare two cookie sheets by lining them with parchment paper.

-- In a large bowl, use an electric mixer to beat the egg whites until frothy.
+- In a large bowl, use an electric hand mixer (or stand mixer) to beat the egg whites until frothy.
 Mix in sugar, salt, vanilla, and flour and beat another minute until smooth and thickened.
 Stir in coconut until all ingredients are well combined.

 - Use a tablespoon or small cookie scoop to drop mounds of batter, 1 inch apart, onto prepared cookie sheets.
 Bake for 20 to 25 minutes or until cookies are beginning to turn light golden brown on the tips of the coconut flakes and around their bottom edges.
 Allow to cool for a couple minutes on the cookie sheets before transferring to a wire rack to cool completely.

 - Place chocolate in a heat-proof bowl set over a pot filled with a couple inches of barely simmering water (the water should not touch the bottom of the bowl).
 Stir chocolate until melted.
 Alternatively, you may melt chocolate in the microwave by heating it for 1 minute at 50% power, stirring, and then heating and stirring at 30 second intervals until melted.